 Review summary: Panasonic GX8 vs LX15

 So what conclusions can be drawn?
 Which of the two cameras – the Panasonic GX8 or the Panasonic LX15 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Panasonic Lumix DMC-GX8: